Central Coast Mariners FC–Western Sydney Wanderers FC rivalry: Statistics and records

+Results

 Crossing the divide

 23 players have played for both Central Coast and Western Sydney since 2012.
 The first player to have played for both clubs, however, predated the start of the rivalry; Michael Beauchamp joined Central Coast in 2005 and Western Sydney upon their admission to the A-League in 2012.
-Ruon Tongyik is the only player to have played for both clubs to have returned to his original club afterwards, returning to Western Sydney in 2022 after his stint with Central Coast.
-Statistics are sourced from ALeagueStats.com and updated as of 8 February 2023.
+Ruon Tongyik and Jack Clisby are the only players to have played for both clubs to have returned to their original club afterwards.
+Statistics are sourced from ALeagueStats.com and updated as of 19 January 2024.